Peter Saint-Andre: A Brutally Honest Résumé

 - Because the physics department won't let me test out of intro courses and I don't want to go back to inclined plane problems, I quickly drop the physics in favor of Ancient Greek, basically majoring in Aristotle (which seems useless at the time but later comes in handy for object-oriented programming!).

-- Continue to work at IBM for a while, as well as at an iconoclastic investment bank and an arts journal (both now defunct — do I sense a pattern?).
+- Continue to work at IBM for a while, as well as at an iconoclastic investment firm run by Victor Niederhoffer and at a similarly iconoclastic arts journal.

 - Complete a summer's worth of research on Aristotle's epistemology of value as an NEH Younger Scholar.
 Despite my enthusiasm for a Ph.D. in philosophy, the experience sours me on an academic career (my advisor to me: "it doesn't matter what's true, it matters what you can get published").

-- Contract a strange mono-like virus for about 18 months and get a lot of incompletes, although why I was taking 5 graduate courses a semester I don't know.
+- Contract a strange mono-like virus for about 18 months and get several incompletes, although why I was taking 5 graduate courses a semester I don't know.